Charles and Lee-lee Chan: Second Sino-Japanese War

 The Second Sino-Japanese War broke out in July 1937.
-Soon, under the pretext of creating a "Greater East Asia Co-prosperity Sphere", the Japanese Imperial Army launched an all-out invasion of South-East Asia, but their primary target was always China.
+Soon, under the pretext of creating a "Greater East Asia Co-Prosperity Sphere", the Japanese Imperial Army launched an all-out invasion of Southeast Asia, but their primary target was always China.

 Through political connections, a relative of Charles pleaded with the Japanese authorities to release him from prison.
 Of the seven workers, only five came out alive, among them was Charles.
 Deciding to quit his job on the cargo ship, Charles returned to General Gu, who was Dai Li's boss, to ask for help.
 This time, General Gu got Charles a job in the Intelligence Bureau of the Administration Office as a Secret Agent of the First War Zone.
 According to Charles, the Nationalist Government was corrupt and currency became less and less usable as even the price of a stick of fried bread (Youtiao) skyrocketed into extremely unreasonable prices.

 Charles then led his entire unit of 38 men to the headquarters in Shanghai where they all intended to formally hand in their resignations.
 However, being the leader of this unit made him the target of two assassination attempts, one of which occurred on the way to the headquarters in Shanghai.
 While descending down some stairs, someone shouted that he had too much power and shot him.
 The bullet went through the upper calf of his leg.
 Later, someone shot Charles from behind and this time the bullet took off a piece of his scalp near the crown of his head.
 Charles expressed that he believes it was Communists who tried to kill him as he was a Nationalist.

 In the meantime, the Japanese Army were taking the coastal cities of China with overwhelming force causing the Chinese population to continually move further and further inland.
 Charles fled to Anhui, but it was too devastated from the Japanese air raids for him to stay.
 Both of his parents and his sister were killed in these air raids.
 He then fled to Chongqing (Chungking), but returned three or four months later.
 Living alone among the ruins in Anhui, he met his first wife and they had two sons, Fang Shide (房仕德) and Fang Shisheng (房仕勝).
 Eventually, they moved to Wuhu.

 When the older son, Shide, was seven, and the younger son, Shisheng, was two, Charles' wife was diagnosed with cervical cancer and was bed-ridden for three years while in constant pain.
 Opium, when it could be smuggled undetected by authorities, was often used as a pain-killer, but Charles did not know how to prepare it and hired someone for this task.
 This caused him to eventually go bankrupt.
 His first wife died of her illness in 1947.